zerosocialcode/AnglerPhish/README.md

 ## Universal Launcher (Gateway)

 The `main.py` script in the root directory serves as the **Gateway**.
-It dynamically scans the `tools/` directory, lists all available modules (any subfolder with a `main.py`), and allows you to interactively select and execute them.
+It dynamically scans the `.config.json` file to discover and load available tools.
+Only tools registered in `.config.json` will be presented in the menu for execution.

 **To start:**
 ```bash